szewa-91/srpr/README.md

 To run the project, you need to install and run an SQL server.
 The most common (and advised) solution is MySQL ([get from website](https://www.mysql.com/downloads/)) or download using your package manager.

-Then, you have to create a table (named for example `srpr`).
-Also create a user and grant them all privileges on this table
+Then, you have to create a database (named for example `srpr`).
+Also create a user and grant them all privileges on this database.

 Provide file `db.properties` (in `/src/main/resources`) with details of the database and the user.